 For the sake of naming, I’m going to use “Garmin” in place of the training device.
-I have been a fan of Garmin, so I will give them some kudos.
+I have been a fan of Garmin so that I will give them some kudos.
 With that said, Garmin devices are not perfect.
 I’m going to break down the data that I analyze.
 I’m a data geek by nature but often only look at just a few pieces of data.
 Just like you, I’m busy.
 I’m a recreational athlete that has a life outside of training.

 Distance for Swimming, Biking, and Running